hevela/django-plupload/README.md

 ## Using the PlUploadFormField

+If you have a model that defines a `FileField`, for example:

+    class MyUpload(models.Model):

+        uploads = models.FileField(
+            blank=True, null=True
+        )

 The `PlUploadFormField` can be used on a form like this:

     class UploadForm(forms.ModelForm):

+        class Meta:
+            model = MyUpload

         uploads = PlUploadFormField(
             path='uploads',